Valentine's Day Heart Sugar Cookies - the perfect basic cut out sugar cookies recipe and easy icing. Great for Valentine's Day, or any other day!

 - Sprinkles/edible glitter

-- *To make sugar syrup, mix together 3 TBSP white sugar and 3 TBSP hot water in a microwave jug or small pot on the stove and bring to the boil until sugar is dissolved.
+- *To make sugar syrup mix together 3 tablespoon white sugar and 3 tablespoon hot water in a microwave jug or small pot on the stove and bring to the boil until sugar is dissolved.
 Allow to cool slightly before using.

-- Cream butter & sugar in the bowl of a stand mixer on high speed until light & fluffy.
+- Cream butter & sugar in the bowl of a stand mixer, or using a hand mixer on high speed until light & fluffy.

 - Add the egg and vanilla and beat until well combined.
 Add flour, baking powder & salt and mix in well.